jinalfoflia/workshops/Singapore GeoSpatial Week Workshop.md

-# Mapping wheelchair accessible places on OpenStreetMap
+# Mapping wheelchair accessible places and COVID essentials on OpenStreetMap

 ## Getting started

 - **Sign up** [**here**](https://www.openstreetmap.org/)**, if you are just getting started with OpenStreetMap**
 - Remember the Hashtag we are using while uploading chagesets is